 Don’t use italics when another style or formatting option is available.
 Single quotation marks can work for emphasis unless they’re serving a different stylistic use.

 Sometimes, you might want to add italics to quotations to bring attention to particular words or phrases.
 If you do this, write ‘emphasis added’ in square brackets following the italicised text.
 This way, people will know the italics didn’t appear in the original quotation.

-‘Subsequently, in 1903, Parliament passed a unanimous resolution that it should be flown.’
+‘Subsequently, in 1903, Parliament passed a unanimous resolution that it should be flown.’ [emphasis added]